-The two factors likely contributing to this decline in insurers' PIP costs are medical reimbursement cost controls and consumers' choices regarding their PIP coverage.
+The two factors likely contributing to this decline in insurers' PIP costs are the medical cost controls and consumers' choices regarding their PIP coverage enabled by the new law.
 If many drivers have opted for lower levels of PIP coverage, this would reduce PIP claim costs.
-Also, other provisions of the new law such as limits on the fees of medical providers could be further contributing to lower PIP costs.
+Also, other provisions of the new law such as limits on the fees of medical providers and home attendant care provided by family members could be further contributing to lower PIP costs, although insurers are compelled to apply the old rules to legacy insureds and it is possible that the Legislature will change the rules for all insureds..
 The changes in Michigan's PIP costs post-reform warrant further evaluation.

 It is helpful to further decompose the elements of PIP average loss costs to better understand the drivers of these costs.
 Figure III.3 compares the frequency of PIP claims in Michigan with the frequency of PIP claims in other mandatory no-fault states.
 Frequency is the number of claims multiplied times 100, divided by the number of insured car-years.

-What is apparent from this figure is that the frequency of PIP claims in Michigan has been relatively low compared to other no-fault states.
+What is apparent from this figure is that the frequency of PIP claims in Michigan has been relatively low compared to the frequency in other no-fault states.
 For example, in 2019, the frequency of PIP claims in Michigan was 0.63 compared to 1.24 in other no-fault states.
 Hence, claim frequency does not appear to have been the primary cause of high PIP costs in Michigan.

 Using the Fast Track data, we can get some idea as to how the new law may be affecting the frequency of PIP claims.
-Figure III.4 shows paid claim frequency trends for the years 2012-2022 derived from the Fast Track data.
+Figure III.4 shows paid claim frequency trends for the years 2012-2023 derived from the Fast Track data.
 What we can see from this figure is that paid claim frequency remained relatively stable in both Michigan and the U.S. until 2020 when we see declines in both.
 It could be that the decrease in driving due to the pandemic caused the frequency of accidents and claims to fall.
-Claim frequency stabilized nationally from 2020 to 2022, while in Michigan we see a further decline from 0.76 in 2020 to 0.56 in 2022.
+Claim frequency stabilized nationally from 2020 to 2022, while in Michigan we see a further decline from 0.76 in 2020 to 0.57 in 2022.
 It also is possible that the law changes in Michigan contributed to this decline.
-Drivers having accidents who opted out of PIP entirely would not have been able to file PIP claims which would reduce their frequency.
+If the medical cost controls reduced reimbursement rates for medical services covered under PIP, this could cause fewer PIP claims to be filed.
+For example, medical providers could have less of an incentive to encourage auto accident victims with minor injuries to file for PIP benefits.

 Figure III.5 compares the severity of PIP claims based on incurred losses in Michigan with the average severity of PIP claims in other mandatory no-fault states for the years 2006-2019.
 "Severity" is the total dollar amount of claims divided by the number of claims.
 This figure indicates that the severity of PIP claims had been a major driver of PIP claim costs in Michigan and a principal contributor to total auto insurance costs in the state; it was \$81,537 in 2019.
-The sharp rise in the severity of PIP claims in Michigan as well as the fact that it was much higher in Michigan than in other mandatory no-fault states - more than 12 times higher in 2019 - was a matter of considerable concern that motivated the reforms that were enacted.
+The sharp rise in the severity of PIP claims in Michigan as well as the fact that it was much higher in Michigan than in other mandatory no-fault states - more than 12 times higher in 2019 - was a matter of considerable concern that motivated the no-fault changes that were enacted.